BA (Hons) in Procurement and Supply Chain Management

 The Business Accounting module introduces learners to the basic theoretical and practical accounting concepts and explains how they apply to business entities.
 It highlights the importance of costs and the drivers of costs in the production, analysis and use of information for decision making in organisations.
 Learners analyse financial information on costs, volumes and prices and appreciate how such information is used to make decisions on products and services.
 Learners also perform basic analysis of simple financial statements.

-This module introduces learners to the key fundamentals of marketing, its role in modern organisations, the importance of understanding customers and aligning marketing activities to create customer value.
-This is combined with real-world case studies and examples enabling learners to gain a broad perspective on marketing and its role within organisations.
+This module helps learners grasp the core principles of marketing and how they fit into today's organizations.
+It emphasizes understanding customers and aligning marketing activities to create value.
+Real-world case studies and examples provide a practical perspective on marketing within organisations.

 Stage Two

-This module examines in detail the subject of project management and assesses the importance of identifying, assessing, controlling, and managing projects in a business context.
-The module provides learners with a broad and contemporary view of managing people and projects within the business environment.
-This module encourages learners to discuss, appreciate and apply key principles of project management practice and as such, ensure graduates have very valuable project management knowledge as they gain a foothold in their business careers.
+This module thoroughly explores project management and underscores the significance of identifying, assessing, controlling, and managing projects in a business context.
+It offers learners a comprehensive perspective on managing both people and projects in the business environment.
+By promoting discussion, appreciation, and application of key project management principles, this module equips graduates with valuable project management knowledge for their future business careers.

 Award Stage